 You probably spend more time in front of a computer monitor than you think, and finding the right kind that best suits your needs can have a large impact on your computing experience.
-Whether you’re using your computer for web browsing and email, to graphic design and gaming, there is a sub set of monitor for every need.
+Whether you’re using your computer for web browsing and email, or graphic design and gaming, there are subsets of monitors for every need.
 This guide will explain the different features and key specs you’ll need to know when looking for your next monitor.

 Just like TV’s, computer monitors have a variety of different display types with their own strengths and weaknesses, and picking your display type is an important decision when looking at monitors.